ApexCaptain/BlueberrySherbet/README.md

     val ipAddress : String
 )
 ```
 To make BLE slave device connect to wifi network, you may need to pass exact information.
-It might look like this:
+It might look like this

 ```kotlin
 @Keep data class WifiConnectionInfo(